Junikab/llm-job-finder/README.md

 ## LLM logging & debugging

-Follow these steps to see the actual prompts and responses used by the LLM in replace mode:
+Follow these steps to see the actual prompts and responses used by the LLM in LLM mode:

 1) Enable LLM scoring in `.env` (root):
 ```